guardian/support-service-lambdas/Testing.md

 # Testing best practice
+## is testing important?
+The purpose of testing is for two main reasons
+1. to prevent us breaking things
+1. to give developers confidence to modify and ship the code

+It's important that the tests are maintainable, therefore we should avoid extra boiler plate.
+This means we should understand the essential parts of a test and try to stick to them.

-the components of an ideal functional test are
+## the components of an ideal functional test are

 - name/description - so you understand why it exists
 - input data